-The traditional spinning hard drive has been a staple for many generations of personal computers.
-Constantly improving technology has enabled hard drive makers to pack more storage capacity on smaller drives than ever, at a cost per gigabyte that still makes hard drives the best bang for the buck.
+The traditional spinning hard drive has been a standard for many generations of personal computers.
+Constantly improving technology has enabled hard drive makers to pack more storage capacity than ever, at a cost per gigabyte that still makes hard drives the best bang for the buck.

-The two most common form factors for hard drives are 2.5-inch — common for laptops — and 3.5-inch, common for desktop machines.
+The two most common form factors for hard drives are 2.5 inch, common for laptops, and 3.5 inch, common for desktop machines.
+You will also find external drives with 2.5 inch and 3.5 inch drives.
 The size is standardized, which makes for easier repair and replacement when things go wrong.

-Proven technology that’s been in use for decades makes hard disk drives cheap—much cheaper, per gigabyte, than solid state drives – as low as three cents per gigabyte.
+Proven technology that’s been in use for decades makes hard disk drives cheap—much cheaper, per gigabyte than SSDs.
+HDD storage can run as low as three cents per gigabyte.
 You don’t spend a lot but you get lots of space.
-Hard drive makers continue to improve storage capacity while keeping costs low, so hard drives remain the champion of anyone looking for a lot of storage without spending a lot of money.
+HDD makers continue to improve storage capacity while keeping costs low, so HDDs remain the choice of anyone looking for a lot of storage without spending a lot of money.

-Solid State Drives (SSDs) have become much more common in recent years.
-They’re standard issue across Apple’s laptop line, for example — the MacBook, Retina MacBook Pro and MacBook Air all come with SSDs.
+SSDs have become much more common in recent years.
+They’re standard issue across Apple’s laptop line, for example the MacBook, MacBook Pro and MacBook Air all come standard with SSDs.
 So does the Mac Pro.
-Even Macs that don’t come with SSDs by default, like the Mac mini and iMac, have SSD options, or “Fusion Drives” which combine SSD and hard drive storage together.

-The mechanical nature of hard disk drives limits their overall performance.
+The mechanical nature of HDDs limits their overall performance.
 Hard drive makers work tirelessly to improve data transfer speeds and reduce latency and idle time, but there’s a finite amount they can do.
 SSDs provide a huge performance advantage over hard drives—they’re faster to start up, faster to shut down, and faster to transfer data.

 If you’re still using a computer with a SATA hard drive, you can see a huge performance increase by switching to an SSD.
 What’s more, the cost of SSDs has dropped dramatically over the course of the past couple of years, so it’s less expensive than ever to do this sort of upgrade.